 We have the ability to perform radiographs and ultrasound imaging to evaluate conditions and confirm conditions depending on the severity of the issue.

-Our on-site x-ray equipment provides high quality radiographs to aid in the diagnosis of various issues.
-We can also submit radiographs to a board certified veterinary radiologist to further evaluation to confirm suspected conditions.
+Our on-site x-ray equipment provides high quality digital images to aid in the diagnosis of your fur baby's medical condition.
+We also have the ability to submit radiographs to a board-certified veterinary radiologist for consultation.

 Our on-site ultrasound machine can be used to confirm simple suspected conditions.
-Complex cases may be referred to a certified ultrasound specialist.
+Complex cases may be referred to a board-certified veterinary radiologist.

 Introducing....
 CVH's newest addition!